Radon testing equipment set up in a New Brunswick home

 New Brunswick's geology is a significant factor.
 The province sits on rock formations that contain natural uranium, which breaks down into radon gas over time.
 This gas moves up through soil and enters homes through foundation cracks, gaps around pipes, sump pits, and floor drains.

-Homes in Southern New Brunswick face additional risk factors:
+Homes in Southern New Brunswick face additional risk factors.

 Older foundations